Skip to main content

 The Model Context Protocol (MCP) makes it very easy to integrate third-party tools with Portia AI.
 To find out more about MCP you can visit the official MCP docs ().

-We also support connecting in your own MCP server.
+You can extend your Portia cloud tool registry by configuring your own remote MCP server.
 This allows you to seamlessly integrate tools from any provider with a remote MCP server while Portia handles the authentication for you.

 Connect your own MCP server into our cloud tool registry

-It is worth noting that, when enabling MCP-based applications using OAuth, you will need to authenticate with the server.
+It is worth noting that, when enabling MCP-based applications which use OAuth or API key authentication, you will need to authenticate with the server.
 This is required because MCP requires authentication in order to view available tools.
 The authentication credentials provided here are only used for listing tools from the server and are separate to those that the tool is executed with.
+We store all authentication credentials using production-grade encryption.

 Other Portia Cloud Tools